scrabbletank/farhome-rules/rulesdoc.md

 For the duration of the spell a creature is undetectable by most forms of magic.
 Any spell of 4th level or below that grants sight does not see this creature, and locate spells of a similar level failure to find them.
 When spells of 5th level or higher, such as _Scrying_, attempt to detect the creature make a spellcasting roll against the spell's spellcasting roll.
 On success the creature remains undetected by that spell.

-You may target an additional creature for every level above 4th.
+You may target an additional creature for every level cast above 4th.

 ___
 #### Orb of Acid